The GeoLock® Street Creep Repair System provides a permanent, reliable solution for any home.

 The GeoLock® Street Creep Repair System will prevent future damage with new expansion joints in your concrete driveway as well as a steel wall anchor system that reinforces and straightens your foundation walls.

 At Carolina Basement Systems, we solve problems like street creep every day!
 Call us for a free street creep repair quote today!
-We serve Greensboro, Winston Salem, High Point, and many nearby areas in North Carolina and Virginia.
+We serve Greensboro, Winston-Salem, Durham, and many nearby areas in North Carolina.

 Like many materials, concrete expands when it's hot and contracts when it's cold.
 Contractors place expansion joints in sidewalks, driveways and other exterior slabs so that temperature-induced expansion and contraction won't cause a slab to crack.